emirick72/CS_417_Semester_Project_Emily_Rick/README.md

 * Doxygen can be used for C++, Java, or JavaScript.
 * Javadoc can be used for Java.
 * Pydoc or Sphinx can be used for Python.
+______

+## Updates
+11/24/2025: Implemented the global linear least squares approximation module for this project.
+Also updated the README file and the main file.